walid-reh/angular-front-spaceX-api/README.md

-# angular-front-spaceX-api
+# vuejs-front-spaceX-api
-A frontend application using Angular with Space X API
+A frontend application using Vuejs with Space X API